ethereum/ethereum-org-website/src/content/developers/docs/design-and-ux/opportunities-in-liquid-staking-derivatives-ux/index.md

 This finding highlights a potential gap in user engagement and addresses the issue that everyone is leaning into more complex Liquid Staking Strategies when even the most simple ones are **not attractive to users**.

 ## The Importance of UX  {#importance-of-ux}
 The disparity in how investors understand and use Liquid staking points to a need for better UX design.
 The concept of rebasing (1 LSD = 1 ETH) versus reward-bearing LSDs (1 LSD = ?
 ETH) can be confusing.
 Issues like full deposit queues further complicate the user's journey.

 A well-designed UX can demystify these concepts and make the investment process more intuitive and accessible.

 **Where are your users?
 How can you get in front of them?
 How can you understand their desires?**
 Coinbase is a great example as they originally started with no liquid staking token and are now one of the largest staking pools (and charge more than the competition)

-The market, while promising, is fraught with challenges that require **strategic thinking** and **user-centric solutions**.

 ## User Research  {#user-research}